hoihei/hoihei.github.io/resume/index.md

 * Languages: Indonesia (Native), English (Fluent), Chinese (Basic)

 ## QUALIFICATION SUMMARIES
 I have been in software development in 8+ years from web applications development, data science, to the researcher on development of communication & network protocols.
-Currently, I am an all-but-dissertation Ph.D. candidate and have authored two published scientific journals.
-I am confident that I will be granted Ph.D. degree soon as my advisor has confirmed that I have met the requirements for the the oral exam.
-My advisor plans to schedule my oral exam in the coming month.
-Thus, I am looking forward to any open job position in a company that I can help to grow after I graduate in the near future.

 ## EDUCATIONS

-### Aug 2013 ~ Jul 2018 (scheduled): Ph.D.
+### Aug 2013 ~ Jul 2018: Ph.D.
 Program of Information Management, National Taiwan University of Science and Technology (NTUST), Taiwan.
 GPA 3.9 out of 4.
 Currently, I have been satisfied the requirement for applying Ph.D. degree oral exam.
 The oral exam is scheduled in the in the coming month.
 I have published two scientific journal papers and have spoken at four scientific conferences.

 ### Aug 2012 ~ Jul 2013: Master Program of Information Management, National Taiwan University of Science and Technology (NTUST), Taiwan.